yeagy/bss/README.md

     public Timestamp getLegacyTimestamp() { return legacyTimestamp; }
 }
 ```
-You can also use the SqlGenerator class to generate DML based on your pojo.
-Supports both with ? parameters and :named parameters.
+You can also use the SqlGenerator class to generate DML based on your pojo.<br/>
+Supports both ? parameters and :named parameters.